khulnasoft/ThreatMatrix/docs/source/Usage.md

    - Built-in Web interface with dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, tags management and more features

-2. intelxPy (CLI/SDK)
+2. pyThreatMatrix (CLI/SDK)

-   - Official Python client that is available at: [IntelXPy](https://github.com/khulnasoft/intelxpy),
+   - Official Python client that is available at: [PyThreatMatrix](https://github.com/khulnasoft/pythreatmatrix),
    - Can be used as a library for your own python projects or...
    - directly via the command line interface.

-3. goIntelX (CLI/SDK)
+3. goThreatMatrix (CLI/SDK)
-   - Official GO client that is available at: [go-intelx](https://github.com/khulnasoft/go-intelx)
+   - Official GO client that is available at: [go-threatmatrix](https://github.com/khulnasoft/go-threatmatrix)

 <div class="admonition hint">
 <p class="admonition-title">Hint: Tokens Creation</p>
 The server authentication is managed by API tokens.
 So, if you want to interact with Intel Owl, you have two ways to do that:
 <ul>
 <li>If you are a normal user, you can go to the "API Access/Sessions" section of the GUI and create a Token there.</li>
-<li>If you are an administrator of IntelX, you can create one or more unprivileged users from the Django Admin Interface and then generate a token for those users.
+<li>If you are an administrator of ThreatMatrix, you can create one or more unprivileged users from the Django Admin Interface and then generate a token for those users.
 </li>
 </ul>
 Afterwards you can leverage the created tokens with the Intel Owl Client.